 Employee Benefits at Work

 Many Americans get health insurance at work.
-Once a year -- typically in fall -- employers have an "open enrollment" period when employees can make changes to their health insurance and other benefits for the coming year.
-Learn about the different options you may have available at your work and how to pick the best one for you and your family.
+Once a year, employers have an "open enrollment" period when employees can make changes to their health insurance and other benefits for the coming year.

 High-Deductible Health Plan vs. Traditional Plan High-Deductible health plans require you to pay more health care costs yourself before the insurance company starts to pay its share.
 Traditional plans have lower deductibles, so the insurance company starts to pay its share more quickly in the year.
 There are often choices for both types with HMOs, PPOs, and EPOs.